bobrik/pupergrep/README.md

 * Send your colleagues links to your favorite logs with your settings and bookmark them.
 * Link activation in logs - just click on it to open.
 * Whole system and current log activity state indication.
+* Support for plain text and html logs.
 * Open-source.
 Can you imagine that?

 ## Demo